Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 • Your debt-to-income ratio

 Note that once you are prequalified, you will still need to go through the standard loan application process in order to actually secure funding.
-This means you aren’t obligated to work with the same lender that prequalifies you – in fact, you can even shop your prequalification around to other lenders to get a better deal.
+This means you aren’t obligated to work with the same lender that prequalifies you.
+In fact, you can even shop your prequalification around to other lenders to get a better deal.
 This is where it becomes vital to work with your mortgage broker because they can act as a liaison between you and lenders.

-Step 5: Start House Hunting
+7. Start House Hunting

 Enough preparation — it’s time to start the search for your dream first home.
 Given North Carolina’s natural beauty, some might say that it’s nearly impossible to go wrong when finding the perfect home.
 As a first time home buyer, here are a few questions you’ll want to consider: